TahaHaris/TahaHaris/README.md

 ## About Me

-I am a dedicated and detail-oriented electrical engineering student with a strong foundation in embedded systems, signal processing, and applied physics.
+I am a dedicated and detail-oriented electrical engineering student with a strong foundation in embedded systems, signal processing, and PCB design.
 At 17 years old, I have practical experience designing and developing embedded applications involving sensor integration, real-time data acquisition, and interactive user interfaces.
-My technical interests span embedded microcontroller programming, digital signal processing, and the physics of oscillations and thermodynamics.
+My technical interests span embedded microcontroller programming, digital signal processing, and printed circuit board (PCB) layout and fabrication.

 ---